nexusformat/definitions/manual/source/mpes-structure.rst

        Added descriptors specific to photoemission experiments.

     :ref:`NXsource`
-       Added descriptors for laboratory sources (X-ray, UV lamps) but mostly for ultrafat lasers with complex time structures.
+       Added descriptors for laboratory sources (X-ray, UV lamps) but mostly for ultrafast lasers with complex time structures.

+    :ref:`NXinstrument`
+      Added descriptors for the overall resolutions of the experiment (energy, momentum, angular, spatial, temporal).